hbbio/build/README.md

 Note that:

-- if the file does not contain a command, `build` does nothing
+- if the file does not contain a command, `build` attempts to load a default command for the file extension from `~/.config/build.defaults`
 - `build` succeeds and exits after the run command found

 ## installation